tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 The Observable’s mousedown, mousemove and mouseup are like streams which we can transform with familiar operators like map and takeUntil.
 The mergeMap operator “flattens” the inner  mousemove  Observable stream back to the top level, then subscribe will apply a final action before doing whatever cleanup is necessary for the stream.

-Compared to our state machine diagram above, we have:
+Compared to our state machine diagram above,

-- modelled each of the possible transition triggers as streams;
+- we have modelled each of the possible transition triggers as streams;
 - the flow of data is from top to bottom, with the cycling branch introduced by the mergeMap operation (which we will look into below);
 - the only side effects (the movement of the rectangle) occur in the function passed to the subscribe;
 - the cleanup of subscriptions to the mousemove and mouseup events is handled automatically by the ```takeUntil``` function when it closes the streams.